WHAT IS APPEALING ABOUT BUYING DIAPERS?

 Overall this concept earned a 4.5 out of 5 in terms of Likelihood of Use.
 While some participants (4) expected to see how many diapers would be bought with the amount of money in the fund, 3 participants expected to see how many diapers had already been purchased from the registry, and one participant wanted to see both.
 Most participants (7) either agreed or strongly agreed that this concept could encourage them to buy more diapers (further testing required).

-3. Implementing tactics to combat the overwhelming UI
+3. Implementing tactics to combat overwhelming UI

 The concept was a bit confusing for participants and included too much information to decipher accurately.
 Overall this concept earned a 3.5 out 5 in terms of Likelihood of Use.
 While some participants (4) expected to see how many diapers would be bought with the amount of money in the fund, 3 participants expected to see how many diapers had already been purchased from the registry, and one participant wanted to see both.
 Most participants (6) were either indifferent towards this concept or agreed that it could encourage them to buy more diapers (further testing required).